Want to share this resource with your colleagues? Print our PDF describing the resources the Oncofertility Consortium® provides rheumatologists.

 Education and Communication Strategies

-The Decision Tool Web Portal is a library of existing fertility preservation resources designed to help rheumatologists navigate fertility preservation conversations.
+The Decision Tool Web Portal is a library of existing fertility preservation resources designed to help pharmacists navigate fertility preservation conversations.
 Available Resources include:

 - Communication strategies for discussing fertility preservation options with patients of all ages and their family members